-$$o = ReLU(bF(x) + x),$$
+$$o = ReLU(bF(x) + x), \tag{1}$$

-where the output o is equal to the activation function ReLUapplied to the layer's input x, summed with the result of applying the layer's convolutional operation to the input F(x).
-The only difference between a standard ResNet and the one used by Huang et al. [5] is that b, which is just a random boolean (0 or 1), is introduced into the latter.
+where x is the input to the layer, o is the output of the layer and F(x) represents the convolutional operation that applies the layer's weights to the input.
+The only difference between a standard ResNet and the one used by [5] is that b, which is just a random boolean (0 or 1), is introduced into the latter.
 If this value is 0 the layer is skipped and no learning occurs and if it is 1 the layer's convolutional operation is not skipped and the network's weights are updated.
 This technique allowed them to train a very large CNN by training subsets of it at one time and this network outperformed the state of the art solution on the image recognition dataset CIFAR-10.
 For this training procedure to be effective the probability that each layer was skipped (i.e. b = 0) was very small for the initial layers of the network and then larger for later layers.
 This suggests that it was important to train these earlier layers before significant training occurred in the later layers.